zirkelc/ai-filter-stream/README.md

 </div>

-This library allows you filter UI message chunks returned from `streamText()` by their corresonpding UI message part type.
+This library allows you filter UI message chunks returned from [`streamText()`](https://ai-sdk.dev/docs/reference/ai-sdk-core/stream-text) by their corresponding UI message part type.

 ### Why?

-By default, the `UIMessageChunk` stream from `toUIMessageStream()` will stream all parts (text, tools, data, etc.) to the client.
-Tool calls often contain large amounts of data or senstive information that should not be visible on the client.
+The AI SDK UI message stream created by [`toUIMessageStream()`](https://ai-sdk.dev/docs/reference/ai-sdk-core/stream-text#to-ui-message-stream) streams all parts (text, tools, data, etc.) to the client.
+Tool calls, like database queries often contain large amounts of data or sensitive information that should not be visible on the client.
 This library provides a type-safe filter to apply selective streaming of certain message parts.

 ### Installation